gongjingz/boolean_checker/README.md

 4.Able to check the rule is syntax correct.

-5.replace [field] with real value by a json input, do boolean check and return TRUE or FALSE
+5.Support inline function: substr(str, istart, ilen) and substr(str, istart)

-6.Support inline function: substr(str, istart, ilen) and substr(str, istart)
+6.replace [field] with real value by a json input, do boolean check and return TRUE or FALSE